joshem96/framermotion-playaraound/README.md

 # Framer Motion Play around

 A playaround app where I'm getting familiar with framer motion.
+This will always be changing as I learn more.
 So what can you do?

 ## What can you do?